StockyStoic/Object-Idenification/README.md

 # Object-Idenification
-A suite of object identification metrics that I developed for comparing any two geological maps.
+A suite of object identification metrics that I developed for comparing geological maps.
 Scikit-image tools were used.

 The dynamic topography field of the Earth represents the uplift and subsidence patterns that are a result of convective stresses within the Earth's mantle.